 PRELUDE

-Manuscript Comparison Duo Version with “Walking Bass” Clean Version Edited Version
+- Duo Version with “Walking Bass”

 ALLEMANDE

-This movement, like the Prelude, also seems to have a very gentle character.
-It is one of the most legato (slurred) of all the movements of the six cello suites and we will benefit from a lot of lefthand pizzicatos to help the lower fingers and the open strings to sound
+The cellofun Edited Version uses quite a lot more slurring than is indicated in the four contemporary manuscript sources and in this version approximately 90% of the 16th notes are slurred to at least one other, making it one of the most legato (slurred) of all the movements of the six cello suites.
+Because of all these slurs, it will benefit from a lot of lefthand pizzicatos (indicated with a “+” sign) to help the lower fingers and the open strings to sound cleanly and clearly:

 COURANTE

-The long upbeat and the string crossing leaps make this movement an excellent example of a piece that benefits from “reverse bowings” (with downbows on upbeats, and upbows on downbeats).
 It is also very interesting from a bowing point of view because of the frequency of asymmetrical, unbalanced figures requiring carefully planned bowings to ensure that the asymmetries do not drive us out to an unwanted part of the bow.

 SARABANDE